 SoJo microgrant & mentoring – Poland 2021

-Transitions with Notes from Poland announce a call for microgrants for journalists interested in developing solutions stories in Poland.
+Transitions with Notes from Poland announce a call for microgrants for journalists interested in developing stories in Poland in the the ethos of Solutions Journalism.
 Stipends are available for up to 3 150 PLN (2 250 PLN + 900 PLN for travel costs or more complex stories or series of stories).
 In addition to financial support, we also offer mentoring during the entire production of the article to achieve the highest possible quality.

 Both staff journalists and freelance reporters are eligible.
 Story pitches must be submitted in English (don’t worry it doesn’t have to be perfect!), but you are free to publish the article in your own publication in your native language.